 Ask your healthcare professional to re-evaluate your formula.
-You may need to switch to a formula that has more calories in less volume.
+You may need to switch to a formula that has more calories

 Aspiration

 Aspiration refers to formula that enters the lungs and usually results in coughing, gagging and difficulty breathing.
 Consult your healthcare professional immediately if symptoms develop.